jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Politics Are a Moving Target Because You’re the One Who’s Moving

 We create philosophies to organize civilization.
-For example, "We believe these truths to be self-evident that all men are created equal", tells sociey that everyone should believe in equality.

 There are always plenty of theories to choose from.
 The player god—we, collectively—must pick one that empowers its members to use modern technology to solve real-life problems.
-Only then we society live a good life.
+Only then will society live a good life.

 When a player in Anno 1800 upgrades technology, we can see the changes.
 Installing a sewer, damming a river, building a road, is very obvious.
 But we can't see philosophy change so easily; because it's our minds that evolve.

 For example, we all believe in a philosophy in universal equality where we all have the right of "Life, liberty, and the pursuit of happiness."
 But what does that mean in everyday life? ?
 We invented ideologies to give people political guidelines.
 Conservative or Progressive.
 Libertarian or Socialist.
 Republican or Democrat.
 Each ideology supports "Life, liberty, and the pursuit of happiness."
-But goes into detail by giving a list of specific policies to fight for (or against) like free health-care or gun-rights.
+But goes into detail by giving a list of specific policies to fight for (or against) like free health-care or unconditional gun-rights.

 Supposedly we all want the same thing—life, liberty, health, happiness, and prosperity—right?
 What differs is our approach.